myles-parfeniuk/esp_idf_cpp_examples/README.md

 # esp_idf_cpp_examples
 This repo contains esp-idf example projects written in C++.
-The projects were written for esp-idf v4.0 and are intended to demonstrate the use of custom esp-idf components I have written.
+The projects are written for esp-idf v5.0+ and are intended to demonstrate how to develop for esp-idf in a C++ enviroment.
+The examples are organized into directories utilizing different components I have developed.

 ## Building and Running a Project